xn0px90/shebango/README.md

 For example establishing secure transport layer or upload files to a remote location securely and efficiently.
 Using Go to replace shell scripts can be achieved quickly.

-# Example: To execute Go program as a shell script.
+# Example of how to execute a Go program as a shell script.

 ```
 //usr/bin/env go run $0 $@ ; exit